 Point of interest (POI) data is contextual information about any place on Earth someone might want to visit, apart from a private residence.
 That includes natural landmarks and man-made monuments, but usually refers to commercial structures such as stores, restaurants, airports, office buildings, hotels, stadiums, etc.

 For these commercial buildings, POI data can contain attributes such as address, business classification, contact information, hours of operation, relative price range, and ratings & reviews.

 Property data refers to information about a parcel of land and any buildings on it.
 The most relevant sub-type of property data to geolocation is building footprint data.
 This is a polygon-based outline of the physical space a building occupies.
 Building footprints may also contain spatial hierarchy metadata on specific rooms within a building, or smaller buildings within a larger one (such as a mall, hotel, apartment, or business complex).

 Mobility data refers to information that locates people based on signals from their mobile devices.
 This can be via GPS, cellular networks, radio frequencies, or IP addresses when certain functions are used.
-Usually, to comply with privacy regulations, this data is anonymized and aggregated to give a general measure of foot traffic around points of interest at certain times.
+Usually, to comply with privacy regulations, this data is pseudonymous and aggregated to give a general measure of foot traffic around points of interest at certain times.